A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 This framework sits alongside the 4LSAB Multi-Agency Adult Safeguarding Policy, Process and Guidance 2023 and draws on the Care Act 2014 and accompanying statutory guidance and connects to the LGA and ADASS framework ‘Making decisions on the duty to carry out safeguarding enquiries’.

-4LSAB Safeguarding Concerns Guidance (Oct 2020)
+4LSAB Safeguarding Concerns Guidance *NEW* Jun 2025

 National Safeguarding Concerns Quick Guides (produced by the Local Government Association):